mnb3000/a1111-forge-svd-docker/README.md

 # Docker image for A1111 Forge with Deforum, Stable Video Diffusion XT 1.1, Stable Diffusion XL Base/Turbo

 > [!IMPORTANT]
-> You need to set `$CIVITAI_TOKEN` environment variable in order for Stable Video Diffusion XT 1.1 to download
+> You need to set `$CIVITAI_TOKEN` environment variable in order for Stable Video Diffusion XT 1.1 to download,
+> otherwise it will not be downloaded

 ## Installs